Trial by FIRE: Probing the dark matter density profile of dwarf galaxies with GraphNPE: Discussion

 Therefore, we now compare the orbital properties of our mock galaxies with Milky Way dwarfs to highlight out-of-distribution real dwarf galaxies.
 A prior work from \citet{2020MNRAS.491.1471S} has shown that the radial distribution of FIRE-2 satellites are consistent with Local Group and Milky Way-analog in the SAGA survey~\citep{2017ApJ...847....4G, 2021ApJ...907...85M, 2024ApJ...976..117M} for $M_\star \gtrsim 10^5 \, \modot$.

 Figure~\ref{fig:orbit_mw_dwarf} shows the pericentric distance \rperi versus the current distance \rcurr of the Milky Way dwarfs (circles) and the FIRE-2 simulations (gray contours, shown at every 10\% interval.
-Blue and orange circles represent dwarfs within and outside of the 90\% contour, respectively.
+For clarity, we represent dwarfs within and outside of the 90\% contour with filled and unfilled data points, respectively.
 Similarly, ultra-faint dwarfs $(M_\mathrm{V} > -7.7)$ are marked as squares and not expected to be resolved by FIRE-2.
 The vertical and horizontal dashed lines correspond to $0.2$ and $0.5$ times $R_\mathrm{200m}$ of the Milky Way, assumed to be $365 \pm 76 \, \mathrm{kpc}$~\citep{2020MNRAS.496.3929D}.
 Orbital properties are taken from \citet{2022ApJ...940..136P}, which uses mixture models to determine the systemic proper motions of the Milky Way satellites and subsequently fits their orbits, accounting for both the Milky Way and LMC potentials.
 About half of the Milky Way satellites are within the 90\% contour of the simulations, which typically occupy the high \rperi and \rcurr regions.
 This difference highlights a numerical limitation: simulated satellites too close to their hosts are often disrupted and become much more challenging to track with \rockstar~\citep{2013ApJ...762..109B, 2024ApJ...970..178M}.

 There are 13 satellites within the 90\% contours that have a mean $\rperi < 0.2 R_\mathrm{200m}$ and $\rcurr < 0.5 R_\mathrm{200m}$ of the Milky Way.
 These satellites belong to the more disrupted tidal bins in Section~\ref{section:tidal}, so we expect \gnn to perform worse for these cases.